-- High pressure trip conditions taken as pressures before settle out.
+- High-pressure trip conditions are taken as pressures before settling out.

 - Enthalpy balance of the system.

-- Can be done using spread sheet or HYSYS.
+- It can be done using a spreadsheet or HYSYS.

-- Can define the design pressure for some of the sections.
+- It can define the design pressure for some of the sections.

-- Typically done using Dynamic depressurising Utility in HYSYS
+- Typically done using Dynamic depressurizing Utility in HYSYS

 - Ball valve + Orifice combination OR control valve